microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chatactivitystatistics.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the following additional details about Teams or Skype for Business chat or instant message activities for MyAnalytics users.
-These are in addition to the standard activity properties pulled for all activities, such as startDate and endDate, which are described in [activityStatistics Properties](../resources/activitystatistics.md).
+Represents the following additional details about Teams or Skype for Business chat or instant message activities for users.
+These are in addition to the standard activity properties pulled for all activities, such as startDate and endDate, which are described in the Properties section for [activityStatistics](../resources/activitystatistics.md).

 ## Properties